philipwigg/owlim-packages/README.md

 # Configuration and URLs

-The packages install Owlim-Enterprise using Tomcat as a container.
+The packages install OWLIM-Enterprise using Tomcat as a container.

 It will download the latest version of Tomcat from the internet during the build.